 Chris joined Watsi on December 6th, 2019.
 Three years ago, Chris joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Chris' most recent donation supported Ivan, a cheerful 11-month-old baby from Tanzania, to fund clubfoot repair surgery so that he can walk as he grows.
+Chris' most recent donation supported Anthony, a 14-year-old boy from Kenya, to fund a colostomy.

 Chris has funded healthcare for 39 patients in 7 countries.